bleach/diagnostics-cheatsheet/cheatsheet.md

     apropos <string>                  # list pages whose name or description contains <string>
     ls /usr/share/doc/<package>/...   # find example config, ubuntu-specific notes

-`man` usually uses less to display pages.
-Some handy shortcuts:
+Man will use your default 'pager' to display pages, which is usually `less`.

 ## How busy is the system? ##